Competition status: Open

 Master case writing: how to write a successful teaching case study

 Learn how to develop a case study for publication, including top tricks and tips to avoid the most common pitfalls of writing.
-The session will also feature the founder of the Case for Women Lesley Symons, who will offer a few words about the competition's mission, and competition editor Professor Valerie Suslow of John Hopkins University, who will share some final suggestions on how to ensure a successful submission.
+The session also features the founder of the Case for Women Lesley Symons, who offers a few words about the competition's mission, and competition editor Professor Valerie Suslow of John Hopkins University, who shares some final suggestions on how to ensure a successful submission.

 Enter the competition